sanahmed/PhaME/README.md

   - Specify the number of bootstrap trees to generate if its turned ON in `bootstrap` option.

 14. `PosSelect`
   - The option to turn ON and select type of molecular evolution analysis to be done.
 Enter 0 to turn OFF molecular evolutionary analysis, 1 to use PAML to do molecular evolutionary analysis, 2 to use HyPhy, and 3 to use both of them.
 Turning this option ON will significantly slow the runtime.
+If this option is turned ON, you must provide the gff file for the corresponding reference genome.

 15. `code`
   -  This specifies the pre-calculated parameters during genome alignments.Option 0 which is specific for bacteria uses, `Bacteria` aligns using default option with `maxmatch` for nucmer.
 And, option 1 which is for`Virus` sets option for nucmer alignment with `maxmatch` turned ON and `-b 200 -c 65 -d 0.12 -g 90 -l 20`.